nf-core/createtaxdb/docs/output.md

 </details>

-The database name is fully configurable using the prefix.
+The database name by default distinguishes the sequence type (dna or protein) and the k-mer size for which the index was created.

 ### Downstream samplesheets